prajjwal-mathur/Prajjwal-Mathur/README.md

         Focussed on DSA and Software Development.
     </li>
     <li>
-        Learning Pattern that I follow: Learning and applying it simultaneously in projects.🤔
+        Learning Pattern that I follow: Learning and applying it simultaneously in projects.
     </li>
     <li>
         Looking forward to Software Development opportunitites.✨